You can change the language that appears to you and your visitors in Squarespace.

 - Close the profile to save your changes.

-- You’ll now see your preferred account language on all sites you manage.
+- Your preferred account language will now appear on all sites you manage.

 Keep in mind:

 - The language is specific to each account.
-If your site has multiple contributors, everyone can choose which language they see independently.
-You can only change the language for your own account, even if you're an Administrator for a site with other contributors.
+If your site has multiple contributors, everyone can choose which language they use independently.
+You can only change the language for your own account, even if you're an administrator for a site with other contributors.

 - If you have multiple sites, the account language setting applies to all of them.

-- Changing your account language doesn’t affect the language visitors see.
+- Changing your account language doesn’t affect the language that appears to visitors.

 Change your site language

-- Depending when your site was created, you may also see a Localize website toggle.
-If you do, switch it on.
+- Select a language with the Site language drop-down menu.
+Depending on when your site was created, this panel may also have a Localize website toggle.
+If it does, switch it on.

-- You’ll see all built-in text on your site in the language you chose.
+- Click Save.
+All built-in text on your site will appear in the language you chose.

 Keep in mind:

-- Changing your site language only changes built-in text.
-This setting doesn’t translate text you add yourself, like Text Blocks, page/post titles, categories, or tags.
+- Changing your site language only changes the built-in text.
+This setting doesn’t translate text you add yourself, like text blocks, page/post titles, categories, or tags.

-- Built-in text only displays in one language at a time, even if you create a multilingual site.
+- Built-in text only displays in one language at a time, unless you create a multilingual site with our Weglot integration.

 You can change your site language in all version 7.1 sites and these version 7.0 templates: